emrahemrem35/microservicesdemo/README.md

 - `maven-compiler-plugin`  added in pom.xml.

 ### Changed
-- Prepared new tag for easy manage related dependencies and plugins versions.
+- Prepared new tags for easy manage related dependencies and plugins versions.